-Their Customer List Was Stolen.
-Why They Had to Let it Go
+Yes, Their Customer List Was Stolen.
+But It Was Clear They Had to Let it Go

 Yesterday, I was approached about a case where the potential client's customer list had been brazenly stolen from them by a fellow, competing company that they were in merger talks with (which may, or may not have created a fiduciary relationship).
 At first blush, they had a rather strong case; after all, there was no scenario where the other side could have thought it was acceptable for them to download my client's customer list that was built over time, and directly solicit those customers for its competing business.